 In 1992, both Kniffen boys recanted their testimony and told officials that police and prosecutors had pressured them into testifying falsely against their parents.
 In 1993, all four defendants filed petitions for writs of habeas corpus in the Kern County Superior Court.
 They also presented evidence that Dr. Woodling’s supposed “wink response” did not indicate a history of sodomy; numerous medical studies conducted after the convictions showed that this response occurred in a significant proportion of non-abused children, and virtually no one in the relevant scientific community continued to defend the “wink response” as evidence of sodomy.

 In 1994 the habeas corpus petitions were denied by the Kern County Superior Court.
-However, on August 12, 1996, the California Court of Appeal vacated the convictions of all four defendants based on the same petitions and exhibits: the recantations by the child witnesses, faulty forensic evidence, and substantial police and prosecutorial misconduct.
+However, the California Court of Appeal sent the petitions back for a hearing and in August 1996, Kern County Superior Court Judge Jon Stuebbe vacated the convictions of all four defendants based on the same petitions and exhibits: the recantations by the child witnesses, faulty forensic evidence, and substantial police and prosecutorial misconduct.
 Alvin and Debbie McCuan, and Scott and Brenda Kniffen were released immediately, and within two weeks, prosecutors dismissed all charges.

 The Kniffens later sued Kern County and settled for approximately $275,000.